-Secrets Capri Riviera Cancun was first opened in 2003 and renovated in 2009.
-Despite the fact that some of the lobby and guest room furniture needs to be replaced again and that the Desires Lounge needs a renovation, this is still a lovely, more intimate setting for couples looking for a smaller resort with great service and good food.
-In many ways, Secrets Capri resembles a very good, older hotel in the states rather than a tropical resort in Mexico.
-This resort tends to attract middle age guests who are celebrating birthdays or anniversaries, and honeymooners looking for a more sedate, upscale resort.
+Secrets Capri Riviera Cancun was first opened in 2003 and is one of the older Secrets resorts in Mexico.
+In many ways it resembles a very good, older hotel in the states rather than a tropical resort in Mexico.
+This resort tends to attract middle age guests (ages 40-65) who are celebrating birthdays or anniversaries, and honeymooners looking for a more sedate, upscale resort experience.

 Type of Resort: Adults-only